NCSU-App-Development-Club/coursepilot-backend/README.md

 5. Install dependencies: `pip install -r requirements.txt`
 6. Run the application: `fastapi dev -e src.main:app --reload` It'll reload on code changes.

 Please work in your own branch and open a PR when you're ready for review.
-Pushes to the main branch will automatically deploy a live container to Cloudflare Workers.
-Access it at https://coursepilot-live.pages.dev.
+Eventually, the main branch will automatically deploy a container to some cloud service.

 View the legacy Rust implementation [here](https://github.com/IAmThe2ndHuman/coursepilot-backend-legacy).